 What do I do before commencing CPR?

 Cardiac arrest can happen to anyone at any time.
-The CPR procedural steps are the same for adults and children, although a dangerous location such as close proximity to electrical wires will present obstacles.
-Here are some basic steps that serve most situations.
+The procedural CPR steps are the same for adults and children, although a dangerous location such as close proximity to electrical wires will present obstacles.
+Here are some basic CPR steps that serve most situations.

 - D – Check the area for dangers: If there is a danger, remove or mange the number, if you cannot remove yourself and if possible the patient from the area.